jorycz/iMac-5K-display-convert/README.md

 # Final note

 That's it.
 It is working perfectly.
-When I connect MacBook Air M4 to the display using USB-C, display wakes up in couple of seconds and everything works like it was Apple designed. 😎
+When I connect MacBook Air M4 to the display using USB-C, display wakes up in couple of seconds and everything works like it was Apple designed (for half of the price of Apple Studio Display, iMac price included). 😎